QuantumOverture/KnowledgeBase/Docker.md

     - Life of a container is tied to the life of the main  process of that container(be aware of that).
 Once it ends, the container stops running. -> Try to have containers with only one process(run multiple containers if need be).
   - Images are not single files -> how Docker stores these images is complex and is beyond the scope of a regular developer :)
   - To see all images on host: `docker image ls `(You'll get a swanky table on the terminal with metadata for each image).
+  - Use `docker ps` to see a list of running containers.
   - `play with docker` website -> Can create a VM instance (with Linux and Docker).
 You can pull and run the image you deployed on Docker Hub here.
 (Use `docker pull [image name]` to get the image from Docker Hub) or just use `docker run [image name]` -> will check to see if you have this image locally, if not then it does downloads it like `pull`.
   - To create a Docker container you can interact with: `docker run -it [image name]`(e.g running a Ubuntu image will give you a Linux root shell)
   - Use `docker export [container id] > result.tar` and then `tar -xvf result.tar` to get the container's files on your host/system.
   - To create a container you can detach/attach to later -> Add the `-t -i` when you `run` the container.
 Then enter `Ctrl+p+q` to detach -> to reattach run: `docker attach [CONTAINER ID]`
   - To get the stdout/logs of a container: `docker logs [container ID]` (Need specific drivers - so check before you start your container see __Resources Used__ section )
   - Want to work with multiple containers?
 Use Docker Compose or Kubernetes.
 Make sure each container only has one process running.

 ***

 ### 🥽🥼 Resources Used: